 NIH: National Center for Complementary and Integrative Health

-- Acupuncture (PDQ) (National Cancer Institute) Also in Spanish
+- Acupuncture (National Cancer Institute) Also in Spanish

-- Acupuncture: In Depth (National Center for Complementary and Integrative Health)
+- Acupuncture: What You Need to Know (National Center for Complementary and Integrative Health)

 - Find a NCCAOM Certified Practitioner (National Certification Commission for Acupuncture and Oriental Medicine)